360 Commerce June 09, 2020

-When your e-commerce platform is holding you back and you need more agility to release new features or when you are facing issues with peaks, it is time to think about re-platforming.
-However, as the benefits of having a new platform are attractive to many merchants, the migration project does not automatically appeal to all.
-You might think it takes too long to migrate, it just won’t work, or you are afraid the cost of re-platforming might get out of hand.
+If your e-commerce platform is holding you back and you need more agility to release new features, or you’re facing issues with peaks, it’s time to think about re-platforming.
+However, while the benefits of having a new platform are attractive to many merchants, the migration project itself doesn’t usually appeal!
+You might think it takes too long to migrate, it just won’t work, or you’re afraid the cost of re-platforming might get out of hand.
 Nevertheless, migration is often necessary to keep up with growth, to be able to introduce new channels or embrace new technologies.
 With these ten insights for a successful e-commerce migration, you’re set for a successful platform migration that reduces the risk such a project imposes.

 1 – Create a migration plan

 The initial requirements specification phase is crucial for a successful re-platforming project.
 With this, you must ensure that the requirements are defined and match exactly what you need.
 After all, the scoping of a project will directly influence the timeliness of delivery, the budget and or the costs, and the quality of work.
 If a project isn’t scoped correctly or if there are assumptions left unanswered, you will likely face a scope creep which will result in additional costs and time.

 After you’ve gathered the requirements, your new site must be designed.
 Even when you decide to migrate ‘as is’, a design phase is necessary to accommodate for adjustments resulting from the new platform’s characteristics.
 Ensure that you create a new, unique site experience which matches your brand identity.